Scotty McCreery's TikTok Tributes to George Strait Give Us Chills

-Scotty McCreery has been treating his fans with several TikTok videos of him singing, with a special series called "Damn Straight From..."
-McCreery decided to pay tribute to George Strait with a cover of his iconic hits, "Troubadour" and "Carrying Your Love With Me."
+Scotty McCreery has been treating his fans to several TikTok videos of him singing, with a special series called "Damn Straight From..."
+McCreery decided to pay tribute to George Strait with covers of his iconic hits, "Troubadour" and "Carrying Your Love With Me."

+While traveling for his 2022 tour, the singer shared two videos of himself performing; he performed one song in Kansas and another one in Bristol, Tennessee.

 @scottymccreery